KungumapriyaaMKP/KungumapriyaaMKP/README.md

 # 👩‍💻Hi there!
-Kungumapriyaa M
+It's me Kungumapriyaa M

 AI UNDERGRAD With a strong interest and a passion for **AI, ML, Computer Vision, NLP, and Deep Learning**,
 I have a deep interest in AI Multimodal systems, currently exploring the fusion of NLP, Computer Vision.